S. Muthiah: Post-retirement

 On his retirement from T. T. K. Maps in 1990, Muthiah took up writing full-time and founded the fortnightly newspaper Madras Musings.
 Muthiah also involved himself in heritage activism for Madras city and wrote regular columns for Indian newspapers most prominently The Hindu.
 In 1999, Muthiah co-founded Chennai Heritage, a foundation for heritage conservation in Chennai.
 Muthiah was also one of the brains behind the annual Madras Day celebrations held in Chennai city on the anniversary of the founding of the settlement of Fort St. George by Andrew Cogan and Francis Day on 22 August 1639.

+The history of the United Planters' Association of Southern India (UPASI) titled A Planting Century: The First Hundred Years of the United Planters' Association of Southern India, 1893-1993, was written by Muthiah during the organisation's centenary in 1993.

-In 2011, Muthiah published the book Madras Miscellany, a collection of articles from weekly columns of the same name that he had written for The Hindu since November 1999.
+In 2011, Muthiah published the book Madras Miscellany, a collection of articles from weekly columns of the same name that he had written for The Hindu since 19 November 1999.
 Muthiah also volunteered to edit the gazetteer on Chennai that was commissioned by the British Council through the Association of British Scholars, India Chapter.
-Volume one of the 3-volume gazetteer titled Madras, Chennai: A 400 year record of the first city of Modern India on "The Land, People and Governance" and volume two on "Services, Education and the Economy" were published in 2008 and 2014 respectively and a third on "Information, Culture and Entertainment" was under preparation.
+Volume one of the 3-volume gazetteer titled Madras, Chennai: A 400-year record of the first city of modern India on "The Land, People and Governance" and volume two on "Services, Education and the Economy" were published in 2008 and 2014 respectively and a third on "Information, Culture and Entertainment" is under preparation.

 Honors

-On 7 March 2002, Muthiah was made an "Honorary Member of the Civil Division of the Most Excellent Order of the British Empire".
+On 7 March 2002, Muthiah was made a "Honorary Member of the Civil Division of the Most Excellent Order of the British Empire".
 The award was presented to him by Michael Herrige, British High Commissioner to India at a function in Chennai.
 The citation read that the award was presented for "service by those who are not British citizens but who have pursued ideals which Britain values and shares".

 Personal life

 Muthiah's father, N. M. Subbiah Chettiar (1905–2002) was a stockbroker and politician who served as a mayor of Colombo, British Ceylon and was one of the founders of the Ceylon India Congress formed in 1939.
 He even stood for elections for the House of Representatives of Ceylon from the Nuwara Eliya constituency in 1947 and lost.

 Muthiah married Valliammai Achi (1950–2013) in 1969.
-The couple had two daughters Ranjani and Parvathi.
+The couple had two daughters Ranjani and Parvathy.
 Valliammai worked as a Company Secretary till her death in 2013.
 Muthiah lived in Chennai where he spent most of his day on his desk.
 After spending the evening at the Madras Club, he used to retire to his home, where he had two glasses of Indian whisky before dinner.